CodyHulsey/guessing-game/README.md

 Author: Cody Hulsey

+Added by Chris:
+- Built logic of guessing game into a function
+- Moved alerts into browser window through targeting HTML elements

 What I did for this assignment:
 - Created a new repo titled Class-03
 - Created a README.md file